Skip to content

 Feasibility and scale

-The project meets a need identified by the community it will serve, is planned by and with that community, and includes a robust plan to ensure that community members and other stakeholders are engaged and included in the work.
+The project includes a strong plan to ensure that community members and other stakeholders are engaged and included in the work.

-Projects involving a substantial focus on American Indian populations must demonstrate collaboration with appropriate health authorities, such as the relevant tribal council(s), the health directors of the relevant tribes, or the relevant urban Indian health centers.
+Projects that involve a substantial focus on American Indian populations must demonstrate collaboration with the appropriate tribal health authorities, such as the relevant tribal council(s), the health directors of the relevant tribes, or the relevant urban Indian health centers.

 What We Do Not Fund